Four padlocks surrounding a hand with its index finger extended.

 Yes.
 UDP is one of the best protocols for a VPN as it’s stable, reliable, and offers good speeds.

-Wireguard, OpenVPN, and IKEv2/IPSEC are three of the best VPN protocols available today.
+WireGuard, OpenVPN, and IKEv2/IPSEC are three of the best VPN protocols available today.
 That’s why they’re also the most popular among premium VPN providers.